-Embedded Systems are the most common form of computer systems, utilising around 98 percent of all manufactured processors for their applications – from sewing machines and cars, to satellites and power plants.
+Embedded systems are the most common form of computer system, utilising around 98 per cent of all manufactured processors for their applications – from sewing machines and cars, to satellites and power plants.
 The common denominator for these systems is high-level demands on functionality and reliability.

 The enormous price and performance developments of electronics, coupled with their flexibility and programmability, creates considerable opportunities for innovation.
 At the same time, the industry is experiencing problems with sustaining competence in the area, and facing major challenges in managing the integration of software and hardware.

 Potential employers of Embedded Systems graduates are companies that develop electronic components and embedded systems in all possible areas.
 The programme has a broad industrial contact network through ICES – the KTH Innovative Centre for Embedded Systems.
 ICES member companies support implementation and student activities in the programme, such as trainee positions, master’s thesis projects and pilot projects, offering participants an excellent bridge into the industry or further education in the form of doctoral studies.